CT's Historic Gardens Day

 Promisek at Three Rivers Farm

-Promisek (694 Skyline Ridge Road, Bridgewater, CT 06752) will be open 12-4 pm, with live music by Hot Acoustics on the patio 1 to 3 pm.
-Master Gardener Irene Skrybailo will offer guided garden tours.
+Promisek (694 Skyline Ridge Road, Bridgewater, CT 06752) will be open 12-4 pm.
+Master Gardeners will offer guided garden tours.
 Trails along the property are available for walking.

 Roseland Cottage